On Hardness and Approximation of Broadcasting in Structured Graphs: Abstract

 \section{Abstract}

-We study the Telephone Broadcasting problem in sparse graphs.
-Given a designated source in an undirected graph, the task is to disseminate a message to all vertices in the minimum number of rounds, where in each round every informed vertex may inform at most one uninformed neighbor.
+We study the \textsc{Telephone Broadcasting} problem in graphs with restricted structure.
+Given a designated source in an undirected graph, the goal is to disseminate a message to all vertices in the minimum number of rounds, where in each round every informed vertex may inform at most one uninformed neighbor.
 For general graphs with $n$ vertices, the problem is NP-hard.
-Recent work shows that the problem remains NP-hard even on restricted graph classes such as cactus graphs of pathwidth $2$ [Aminian et al., ICALP 2025] and graphs at distance-1 to a path forest [Egami et al., MFCS 2025].
+Recent work shows that the problem remains NP-hard even on restricted graph classes such as graphs of treewidth 2 [Tale 2025], cactus graphs of pathwidth $2$ [Aminian et~al., ICALP 2025] and graphs at distance-1 to a path forest [Egami et~al., MFCS 2025].

 In this work, we investigate the problem in several sparse graph families.
-We first prove NP-hardness for $k$-cycle graphs, namely graphs formed by $k$ cycles sharing a single vertex, as well as $k$-path graphs, namely graphs formed by $k$ paths with shared endpoints.
-Despite multiple efforts to understand the problem in these simple graph families, the computational complexity of the problem had remained unsettled, and our hardness results answer open questions by Bhabak and Harutyunyan [CALDAM 2015] and Harutyunyan and Hovhannisyan [COCAO 2023] concerning the problem's complexity in $k$-cycle and $k$-path graphs, respectively.
+We first prove NP-hardness for cycle-star graphs, namely graphs formed by $k$ cycles sharing a single vertex, as well as melon graphs, namely graphs formed by $k$ paths with shared endpoints.
+Despite multiple efforts to understand the problem in these simple graph families, the computational complexity of the problem remained unsettled.
+Our hardness results answer open questions by Bhabak and Harutyunyan [CALDAM 2015] and Harutyunyan and Hovhannisyan [COCOA 2023] concerning the problem's complexity in cycle-star and melon graphs, respectively.

-On the positive side, we present Polynomial-Time Approximation Schemes (PTASs) for $k$-cycle and $k$-path graphs, improving over the best existing approximation factors of $2$ for $k$-cycle graphs and an approximation factor of $4$ for $k$-path graphs.
-Moreover, we identify a structural frontier for tractability by showing that the problem is solvable in polynomial time on graphs of bounded bandwidth.
-This result generalizes existing tractability results for special sparse families such as necklace graphs.
+On the positive side, we present Efficient Polynomial-Time Approximation Schemes (EPTASs) for cycle-star and melon graphs, improving over the best existing approximation factors of $2$ for both graph families.
+Moreover, we identify a structural frontier for tractability by showing that the problem is solvable in polynomial time on graphs of bounded cutwidth, a class that generalizes other families such as graphs of bounded bandwidth.
+This result subsumes existing tractability results for special sparse graph families such as necklace graphs.

+Finally, for split graphs, a fundamental class of highly structured graphs, we obtain a polynomial-time algorithm with approximation factor \apxsplit.
+This improves on the previously known factor~$2$ bound; the same approach also applies to the multi-source setting.